jtpaasch/dock/README.md

     $ dock up --synced-folder /var/app

-These options persist after you specify them once, because they get saved in your Vagrantfile, so you don't have to specify them again.
+These options get saved in your Vagrantfile, so you don't have to specify them again until you want to change them.
 For instance, if you boot your VM with IP 192.168.0.10, like this:

     $ dock up --ip 192.168.0.10